 The Pentastar engines were created by Chrysler engineers to replace the V6 powerplants used by Chrysler, Dodge, Jeep, and Ram.
 It is now Chrysler’s sole V6.

 The Pentastar 3.6 liter V6 engine pumps out 305 horsepower in the Dodge Challenger and the 2013 Ram.
 Coupled with the eight-speed automatic in the Charger, it matches prior-generation Hemi V8 0-60 times (6.6 seconds).

 The 3.2 liter V6 hits 271 horsepower, with 239 lb-ft of torque.

-A 3-liter twin-turbo version was projected to hit 400 horsepower (Maserati has one, reportedly very loosely based on the Pentastar design).
-Direct injection is coming, around calendar-year 2014-16.
+A 3-liter twin-turbo version is still on the way, most likely a less expensive alternative to the Maserati/Ferrari 404 horsepower V6.
+Direct injection is coming, around calendar-year 2015-16.
 It might be waiting for low-sulfur gasoline, which is being pushed by the auto industry and opposed by the oil industry.